 "Atkins Field is a great asset - particularly with the cooperation of the Ag Center."
 Hardwick Resident from the 2018 What Places Do You Love?
-Survey

-The volunteer Hardwick Trails Committee (under the Recreation Department) maintains six miles of hiking/walking trails, groomed for cross country skiing in the winter, and six miles of single-track biking trails.
+Survey hiking/walking trails, groomed for cross country skiing in the winter, and six miles of single-track biking trails.
 These trails, begun in 2003, are located in the woodlands behind Hazen Union School.
-They host nature-based events, races, charity fund-raising events as well as the annual Pumpkin Walk in October which draws 500-700 community participants.
+They host nature-based events, races, charity fundraising events as well as the annual Pumpkin Walk in October which draws 500-700 community participants.